 This course focuses on the representation and analysis of discrete-time signals and systems, and also provides an introduction on digital signal processing.
 Topics covered include convolution sum, difference equations, discrete-time Fourier Series and Fourier Transform, z-Transform, sampling and reconstruction, DFT, FFT, digital FIR and IIR filters.
+Grade Type: Letter Grade

-ECE 565 - Special Topics in Electrical and Computer Engineering topic varies by semester.
+ECE 565 - Special Topics in Electrical and Computer Engineering

+Units: 1-4

+When Offered: As offered

 This course offers a concentration upon a specific topic within the field of Electrical and Computer Engineering.
-The
+The topic varies by semester.

-Repeatable: May be repeated for a maximum of eight (8) units with change in topic in-depth a software engineering topic of particular interest.
-Repeatable: May be repeated for a maximum of nine (9) units
+Repeatable: May be repeated for a maximum of eight (8) units with change in topic

+Grade Type: Letter Grade